open-telemetry/opamp-spec/specification.md

 #### command

-This field is set when the server wants the agent to perform a restart or shutdown.
+This field is set when the server wants the agent to perform a restart.
 This field must not be set with other fields besides instance_uid or capabilities.
 All other fields will be ignored and the agent will execute the command.
 See [ServerToAgentCommand Message](#servertoagentcommand-message) for details.